An exciting seed capital opportunity for UWM student entrepreneurs!

 Awards from the Fund will be based on the following criteria: (a) business viability of the start-up venture; (b) scalability and potential for growth and job creation; (c) ability of the venture to attract other sources of financing (from team members themselves, family friends, banks, angel investors etc.); and (d) launch readiness.

-The competition timeline runs from early May through early June.
-Submission deadlines will be added below as they become available.
+The competition timeline runs from May through June.

-Interested individuals must first complete and submit the Intent to Compete Form in early May (2022 date tbd).
+Interested individuals must first complete and submit the Intent to Compete Form by Monday, May 15, 2023.

-All venture teams entering the competition are required to submit a comprehensive business plan in late May (2022 date tbd) and if selected, make an oral presentation of the business plan to the Entrepreneurial Awards Committee.
+All venture teams entering the competition are required to submit a comprehensive business plan by midnight on Sunday, June 4, 2023 and if selected, make an oral presentation of the business plan to the Entrepreneurial Awards Committee.

-Business plans should be submitted directly to Debbie Roy and should be a maximum of 30 pages in length.
+Business plans should be submitted directly to Marna Riordan and should be a maximum of 30 pages in length.
 Up to 20 additional pages of appendices may be included.
 Included in the appendices should be a minimum of three years of financials, reported by month and by year.

 A cover letter, that includes the following information, should accompany the business plan submission: